 |Sarah Owen||Senior Administrator|

-As well as a valuable member of the support team, Sarah is also part of the quality management team and a health and safety representative.
-She often assists the senior management team with preparing of PQQs, tenders and bid documents.
+As well as being a valuable member of the administrative support team, Sarah is also a member of the quality management team and a health and safety representative for Lawray.

 Olivia joined Lawray in 2015 as an administration assistant in the Wrexham studio.
 Olivia ensures our clients are met with a professional and efficient service while providing administration support to the practice manager and Wrexham team.

 She is an exceptionally wellorganised person and demonstrates this in all of her duties.
 Her proactive, approachable attitude is an inspiration to others and we want to provide Olivia with an environment that will allow her to thrive.

 Marlisa joined Lawray in 2017 as an Administration Assistant based in our London studio.

 Marlisa ensures our clients are met with an efficient and professional service whilst supporting the team in their day to day activities.